 Does acupuncture hurt?

 The insertion of acupuncture needles is generally pain free.
 You may feel a slight discomfort upon insertion that will quickly dissipate.
 The level of sensitivity varies among patients, but the majority do not experience any significant discomfort.
+Most people associate needles with the hypodermic needle the nurse uses.
+Acupuncture needles are about one tenth the thickness of a hypodermic needle, so they are usually pain-free..

 How often do I need to come in for treatment?